emory-libraries/Pattern-Library/source/_patterns/molecules/40-tables/00-table.md

 ---
 title: Table
 ---
-'Unstyled' table with caption, column and row headings, thead, tfoot, and tbody.
+Table with caption, column and row headings, thead, tfoot, and tbody.

-Relies on default user agent and inherited styles.
 Has no or empty class attribute.
+Same base styles as table with class 'table-plain'.